 Fall is a time of change.
-The air cools, the leaves turn beautiful shades of orange and gold, and everything feels a little slower and more reflective.
+The air starts to cool down, the leaves turn those deep shades of orange and gold, and everything just feels a bit slower and more reflective.

-Here’s how to take care of yourself this fall in line with TCM wisdom.
+Here are a few simple ways to take care of yourself this fall, rooted in some of that TCM wisdom.

 The TCM Take on Fall